-Criminal defense attorney Michael P. Manley has experience handling cases in state and federal courts.
-He is comfortable presenting evidence on behalf of clients in both types of courtrooms and is well-versed in the different laws.
+The criminal defense attorneys at Manley & Manley have experience handling cases in state and federal courts.
+They are comfortable presenting evidence on behalf of clients in both types of courtrooms and are well-versed in the different laws.

 What are common state criminal charges in Michigan?